amirdeljouyi/Genetic-Algorithm-on-K-Means-Clustering/readme.md

 # Genetic Algorithm on K-Means Clustering

-This Project is based mainly on the [Genetic-Kmeans-Algorithm-GKA-](https://github.com/charlie60507/Genetic-Kmeans-Algorithm-GKA-)
+This Project is mainly based on the [Genetic-Kmeans-Algorithm-GKA-](https://github.com/charlie60507/Genetic-Kmeans-Algorithm-GKA-)

 ## The approaches which I used
-- Minmax normalization for standardization
+- Min-max normalization for standardization
 - Davies–Bouldin index for evaluation of each cluster
 - IN GENETIC :
-  * Rank based selection
+  * Rank-based selection
-  * One point crossover
+  * One-point crossover

 ## Requirements
-- panda
+- Panda
-- numpy
+- NumPy

 ## Getting Started
 ```